ldaijiw/airport_project/README.md

 - We used ERD diagrams to help us in the designing of the database
     - Using diagrams, each of us would have a very clear vision of how our app would connect to our database, thus reducing bugs and errors
     - It allowed us to create optimal SQL scripts to ensure the database was seeded how we wanted it to be
-    - Do look through `images/` to see how our ERD diagram evolved as more discussion and thought was put into it
+    - Do look through `images/` to see how our ERD diagram evolved as more discussion and thought was put into it.
+There were several designs before we landed on the one shown here

 ![](images/erd.png)

 ### Seeding the database
-- Testing the app required the database to be seeded as without any data, queries could not be made
+- To test properly, we needed data that was already present in the database.
+Hence we created SQL files to seed the database for use

 - We made use of a random data generator called [mockaroo](https://www.mockaroo.com/)
-    - The SQL files holding the mock data can be found in `/SQL`
+    - The SQL files holding the mock data can be found in `SQL/`
     - Inside, there are files with SQL DDL and DML statements for use in software like `Azure Data Studio`
-    - There are also Python files that populate the databse, using `pyodbc`
+    - There are also Python files that populate the database using `pyodbc`

 <br>